jayskano/users-group-policy/README.md

 </p>
 <p>

-  - For the "Account Lockout Duration", I set the time to 30 minutes.
+  - I set "Account Lockout Duration" to 30 minutes, restricting access after repeated failures.
+  - Accounts only be accessed before the lockout period ends if manually unlocked by an administrator.
-  - For the "Account Lockout Threshold", I set the login attempts to 5.
+  - I set Account Lockout Threshold to 5 attempts, locking the account after five invalid login attempts.
-  - This means that the user's account will be locked after 5 failed login attempts and can't be used for 30 minutes (unless an admin manually unlocks it).
+  - Other settings, such as Administrator Account Lockout and Reset Counter Time were left at their default values.

 </p>
 <br />

+<h3> Section 3: Testing the Account Lockout Policy with a User Account </h3>
 <p>
 <img src="https://github.com/user-attachments/assets/ee6edd4b-46a8-412c-b03d-ec13f19be9af" width=800/>
 </p>
 <p>

-  - After applying the settings, I went back into DC-1 as jane_admin and selected a random user (bib.tel) in Active Directory to test the new Group Policy settings.
+  - After applying the settings, I logged back into DC-1 as jane_admin and selected a random test user (bib.tel) in Active Directory Users and Computers to verify that the Group Policy was applied successfully.

 </p>
 <br />